Why is problem solving important to you?

 The population of your community is growing.
 Your water supply will not support many new people.
 What do you do?

 This problem actually occurs frequently in areas with a growing population.
 In one community facing this problem, more than 20 possible solutions were presented to the public.
-A solution was then chosen that the majority of the public agreed upon.
+A solution was then chosen upon which the majority of the public agreed.
 It wasn't the "right" solution because all of the 20 possible possible solutions had strengths and weaknesses.

 The lesson here is that ill-structured problems usually have several workable solutions.
 Each solution has advantages and disadvantages that depend on who is affected by the solution.
 The solution chosen is often the one that has the best argument for it.